momentohq/public-dev-docs/docs/develop/integrations/fastly.md

 ```

 The name your assign to the variable `MOMENTO_BACKEND` can be anything you want, just make sure that your HTTP endpoint corresponds to the region where you created your Momento Cache.
 This is the HTTP we copied from the Momento Console.

+**Note**: for production environments, the Momento auth token should be saved in a [Fastly Secret Store](https://developer.fastly.com/reference/api/services/resources/secret-store/).
+However, this is a feature currently restricted to beta users, so this example saves the auth token in a [Config Store](https://developer.fastly.com/reference/api/services/resources/config-store/) along with the other values specified in the `secrets.json`.

 Next, you'll want to make sure the contents of your `secrets.json` file match the contents in the `fastly.toml` file.